markwoodhall/markwoodhall.com/resources/templates/md/posts/27-05-2016-deploying-cryogen-to-dokku-and-digital-ocean.md

  wanted a little bit more control than it gave me.

  I've used static site generators previously and this time opted to go with [Cryogen](http://cryogenweb.org/).
-I chose it because it's written in Clojure using technology I like and am familiar with, it look relatively complete and gave a number of options for deployment.
+I chose it because it's written in Clojure using technology I like and am familiar with, it looks relatively complete and gave a number of options for deployment.

  This post is a guide to deploying a [Cryogen](http://cryogenweb.org/) site using [Dokku](https://github.com/dokku/dokku) to the cloud infrastructure at